eoway/tall-trees-research/README.md

 - Scripts for data cleaning and analyses are in separately labeled folders
 - Papers folder contains references for tall trees manuscript and other background reading

-## Data cleaning (under construction --- still updating the protocols for each separate data cleaning process)
+## Data cleaning (under construction --- still updating the protocols for each separate data cleaning process):

 Data cleaning is separated into N(4) different data cleaning protocols: